dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 A typical virtual machine is usually a couple of gigabytes in size, it takes
 minutes to start and many more minutes to rebuild it from scratch.
-The overhead you have when running your application in a virtual machine is much larger than running it on your machine natively.
+The overhead you have when running your application in a virtual machine is much larger than running it on your host natively.

 The amount of virtual machines you can run on an average laptop is relatively low.
-I would say if you try to run more that ten virtual machines on your laptop then you may already start experiencing performance degradation.
+I would say if you try to run more that ten virtual machines on your average laptop then you may already start experiencing performance degradation.

 For a developer these figures are not that appealing and because of that they usually run their development tools directly on their host because it's faster,